troclaux/notes/aws.md

 ## aws backup

-> fully managed backup service that makes it easy to centralize and automate the backup of data across aws services
+> fully-managed backup service that makes it easy to centralize and automate the backup of data across aws services

 - can automate backups for:
   - EBS volumes